zeek/try-zeek/manager/static/examples/solution-switch-exercise/readme.markdown

 Here is an example that works.
 We loop through the string that is given in the variable `input`.
-Inside the for loop every character is sent to the switch that test if it is a vowel.
+Inside the for loop every character is sent to the switch to test if it is a vowel.
 If so, the variable `result` is incremented.